 - Lock all doors and windows during break, draw curtains, and take all valuables with you.

-- Immediately report all suspicious activity to 911 if staying in the Charlottesville area.
+- Immediately report any suspicious activity to 911 if staying in the Charlottesville area.

 - Know the health and legal risks of using illicit drugs.

 - A significant number of UVA students choose not to drink alcohol, especially when under the legal age.
-For those students who do choose to drink, the ADAPT peer educators are rewarding students who sign the pledge not to drive after drinking or ride in a car with a driver who is under the influence, and who promise to look out for their friends during the recess.
+For these students, as well as those who do choose to drink, the ADAPT peer educators are rewarding students who sign the pledge not to drive after drinking or ride in a car with a driver who is under the influence, and who promise to look out for their friends during break.

 - Please see the infographic for more safety tips.